-Every week, Richard Cobbett takes a look at the world of story and writing in games.
+In this column, Richard Cobbett took a look at the world of story and writing in games.

-The industry is also full of binary good/evil paths with little in the way of sanity.
-Bioshock is one of the weakest in recent years, with its decision that harvesting the Little Sisters inherently means you're a world conquering monster, with no consideration to the idea that maybe you were a) sparing them their horrible fate, b) sacrificing some so that the rest could live, or c) ignorant of the truth until it was too late.
-The much underrated Bioshock 2 incidentally handled this far better, with your decisions informing your daughter Eleanor's moral philosophy based on her observations, up to and including being confused at apparent contradictions.
+Games are also full of binary good/evil paths.
+Bioshock is one of the weakest, with its decision that harvesting the Little Sisters inherently means you're a world-conquering monster, with no consideration to the idea that maybe you were a) sparing them their horrible fate, b) sacrificing some so that the rest could live, or c) ignorant of the truth until it was too late.
+The underrated Bioshock 2 incidentally handled this far better, with your decisions informing your daughter Eleanor's moral philosophy based on her observations, up to and including being confused at apparent contradictions.

 In most cases though, a game doesn't need much to make a decision effective.
 The fate worse than death awaiting Lady Boyle in Dishonored swung many towards a mercy-kill, despite knowing that she's just a polygonal character in a mask who will never appear again.
 Back in Vampire: Bloodlines, the story of Heather the ghoul was a mechanically very simple tale that thrust your badass vampire into an abusive relationship, and then made that abuse the path of least resistance.
 Again, on paper, it doesn't sound that big a deal.
-She dies whatever you do.
-Who cares?
-Except not.
-Because what happens up to that point says a lot about your character, and thus to some extent, you.
+But how you deal with that says a lot about your character, and thus to some extent, you.
 Those were after all your choices, made all the worse by the fact that the quest starts not with brutality but with an act of mercy—saving a young woman's life as she bleeds to death in a hospital bed.

 There is of course much that can still be done with the big dramatic branches that get all the attention.
 Playing Dragon Age: Inquisition for instance, I was disappointed that many of my decisions only led to a bit of flavour text rather than the major consequences they seemed to lead to.
-In Telltale's Game of Thrones last week, there were definitely a couple of major moments that I found painfully railroaded (less so Borderlands, which I think in part is down to the fact that it's a flashback where the ending is pre-determined—while that shouldn't make any difference, it makes it easier to be carried by the story and its variably unreliable narrators).
+In Telltale's Game of Thrones, there were definitely a couple of major moments that I found painfully railroaded (less so Borderlands, which I think in part is down to the fact that it's a flashback where the ending is pre-determined—while that shouldn't make any difference, it makes it easier to be carried by the story and its variably unreliable narrators).